MariaHusak/Husak.University.Google-Calendar/README.md

 Create architecture diagrams and infrastructure diagrams for better understanding of system components.

 Document CI/CD processes and best practices for future reference.

+### List of Application Features:

+• User authentication: Users can authenticate with Google Account (OAuth 2.0)
+• Event Creation: Users can easily create events by specifying details such as title, date, time, location, and description.
+• Calendar View: Provides an intuitive interface for users to view their events in a monthly, weekly, or daily layout.
+• Reminder Notifications: Sends timely reminders to users via email or in-app notifications to ensure they don't miss important events.
+• Invite Attendees: Allows users to invite others to events by entering their email addresses, enabling seamless collaboration and coordination.
+• Recurring Events: Supports the creation of recurring events with customizable recurrence patterns such as daily, weekly, monthly, or yearly.
+• Event Editing: Enables users to modify event details, such as changing the date, time, or location, even after the event has been created.
+• Guest RSVP: Allows invited guests to RSVP to events, providing the organizer with visibility into attendees' responses.
+• Sharing Calendars: Enables users to share their calendars with others, granting them view or edit permissions, fostering collaboration.
+• Search Functionality: Provides a search feature for users to quickly find events by keywords, titles, or dates.
+• Customizable Event Categories: Allows users to categorize events into different groups (e.g., work, personal, social) for better organization and filtering.
+• Welcome Email: Sends a personalized welcome email to users upon successful registration or first sign-in via their Google Account.

 ### Week 1:
 - Implement feature: User authentication with Google Account (OAuth 2.0) ✔️